-An Experienced Georgia Truck Accident Lawyer
+An Experienced Decatur Truck Accident Lawyer

 Driving on most major highways across Georgia is a different experience than it once was as the freedom of the road, and its relative safety has been negatively impacted by an increasing number of trucks.
 Semi-trucks and 18-wheelers are gigantic vehicles that are driven by employees who may be overworked or drowsy, pushed to the limit to meet deadlines in support of their employer’s profit margins.
 Often, these circumstances result in accidents.

 Accidents between traditional motor vehicles and large trucks often involve more serious injuries than those involving only passenger vehicles, as trucks are heavier, taller, and more difficult to maneuver.
 If you have been injured in a trucking accident, you could have a claim to recover compensation for your injuries.
-A Georgia truck accident lawyer from Michael M. Day Law Firm, LLC can help you determine if you have a claim and how much it might be worth.
+A Decatur truck accident attorney from Michael M. Day Law Firm, LLC can help you determine if you have a claim and how much it might be worth.

 Large Trucks and Buses are a Leading Cause of Motor Vehicle Crash Injuries and Fatalities